kreier/history/README.md

 Over the years I used a handful of programming languages.
 Here are a few examples for personal documentation.

+## 2021

+To be determinded.

 ## 2020

 <img src="pic/mlogo.jpg" align="right" width="60px"> <img src="pic/kotlin.svg" align="right" width="60px">

 First use of Kotlin with T400 remote project.
+Micropython for T400 and T-Display.

 ## 2019